gregwhitaker/ignition/iam/README.md

 ##Readonly Accounts
 Configures groups and roles for readonly accounts.

-* The readonly role has readonly access to the AWS API.
+* Readonly accounts have readonly access to the AWS API.

 ###setup-readonly-role
 Creates a role with readonly access to the AWS API.